America Ranks 41st in Life Spans

 In America, we take understandable pride in being Number One.

-We are, after all, the richest people on Earth.
-We have the
+We are, after all, the richest people on Earth with the largest

-Why then are we only the 41st (yes, you read that right) longest
+Why, then, are we only the 41st (yes, you read that right)

-living people on the planet?
-According to the latest report by the
+longest living people on the planet?
+According to the latest

-U.S. Census Bureau, an American baby born in 2004 can expect
+report by the U.S. Census Bureau, an American baby born in

 And although a new preliminary report released March 16, 2011